ialexi/Contacts/README.md

 To download:
 		> git clone git://github.com/ialexi/Contacts contacts

+To initialize all submodules and set up the sample database:
 		> cd contacts
-		> git submodule init
-		> git submodule update

-To set up the sample database:
-		> cd server/djangoserver
-		> python manage.py syncdb
-		> python load_default_data.py
+		> python contacts.py setup

+It will show everything it does.

 To run:
-		> python server.py
+		> python contacts.py start

-And it should now be running! server.py starts all three servers (sc-server, Dobby, and django).
+And it should now be running! contacts.py starts all three servers (sc-server, Dobby, and django).

-sc-server will proxying both the Comet server and the Django server.
+sc-server will proxy both the Comet server and the Django server.
 You should be able to open up two browser windows to: http://localhost:4020/contacts